 Observe your audience growth, how your views change, and what your competitors are doing.
 Analyze your channel, create reports and improve your strategy.

 You have different platforms to create Twitch commands.
-Today, we will learn how to do it through a well-known page in the streaming world, StreamElements.
+Today, you will learn how to do it through a well-known page in the streaming world, StreamElements.

 Before starting, the first step is to sign up with StreamElements.
 It is as simple as connecting it with your Twitch account and authorizing the application.
 After completing this step, you are ready to go.